awsdocs/amazon-route53-docs/doc_source/query-logs.md

 Once you configure query logging, Route 53 will send logs to CloudWatch Logs\.
 You use CloudWatch Logs tools to access the query logs\.

 **Note**
-Query logging is available only for public hosted zones\.
+Query logging is also available for private hosted zones\.
+For more information, see [Resolver query logging](resolver-query-logs.md)\.

 Query logs contain only the queries that DNS resolvers forward to Route 53\.
 If a DNS resolver has already cached the response to a query \(such as the IP address for a load balancer for example\.com\), the resolver will continue to return the cached response without forwarding the query to Route 53 until the TTL for the corresponding record expires\.